bazelbuild/proposals/designs/2018-11-09-config-setting-chaining.md

 def _config_setting_always_true(name):
     """ Returns a config_setting with the given name that's always true.

-    This is achieved by constructing a two-entry OR chain that where each config_setting takes opposite values of a boolean flag.
+    This is achieved by constructing a two-entry OR chain where each config_setting takes opposite values of a boolean flag.
     """
     name_on = name + "_stamp_binary_on_check"